wS2Zth/custom-route-reuse-strategy/README.md

 ## Start the app
-To start the development server run `nx serve route-reuse-strategy`.
+To start the development server run `npm run start`.
 Open your browser and navigate to http://localhost:4200/.
 Happy coding!